 The north-south extending sedimentary basin along the east coast of Greenland forms an approximately 600 km long depositional basin that comprises the coastal region of central East and North-East Greenland (Pedersen 2000).
 Basin formation was initiated as a result of post-Caledonian crustal collapse during the Middle Devonian.
 This resulted in up to 17 km of sediment deposition ranging from Devonian to Cretaceous in age is present within the basin.
 The sedimentary pile is dominated by thick sequences of immature continental molasse sediments of Devonian to Lower Permian age, which are unconformably overlain by a succession of marine, lacustrine and continental deposits up to 5000 m thick (Larsen & Bengaard 1991; Larsen & Olsen 1991; Olsen 1993; Olsen & Larsen 1993).
-The Jameson Land Basin contains a stratigraphically complete succession of Upper Permian to earliest Cretaceous sediments, and marginal marine sediments such as carbonates and evaporites (Surlyk 1990; Surlyk 1991a).
+The Jameson Land Basin contains a stratigraphically complete succession of Upper Permian to earliest Cretaceous sediments.
+The deposits both include shallow marine clastic sediments, alluvial and aeolian sediments, and marginal marine sediments such as carbonates and evaporites (Surlyk 1990; Surlyk 1991a).
 A basement consisting of Precambrian to Lower Palaeozoic rocks and felsic intrusives of Caledonian age frames the sedimentary basin.